BobKerns/BobKerns.github.io/pages/ukraine.md

 And the worst thing you can do in the face of a land grab is—nothing.
 After the Russian grab for Ukraine began in 2014, we slapped a few sanctions.
 Europe continued to buy Russian gas in vast quantities.

 That bolstered Putin's power, and funded its military, and helped bring us to where we are today.

+## Have my views on funding Ukraine changed since the beginning of the war?

+In a nutshell, yes, profoundly.
+Given Russia's vast military resources, I expected it to be over before we could react.
+Russian incompetence, US intelligence, and Zelinskyy's emergence as a strong wartime leader, despite his abysmal popularity rating at the start of the war were a surprise.